 - Consider escalating the issue to your immediate manager – unless, of course, your manager is the perpetrator.
 Bring the issue to the attention of HR if your attempts to resolve it with the harasser fail.
 If you can, provide evidence such as screenshots, texts, messages and eyewitness accounts.

 - If you feel that your managers, HR and company management did not deal with your case satisfactorily, get in touch with the EEOC, which can investigate the incident impartially.
 Some large municipalities and metro areas, like New York City, have their own laws and agencies regulating workplace conduct, in which case a victim may make a claim through that municipality.

 When dealing with workplace harassment, you should avoid a few certain behaviors, according to Chancey.
 Most importantly, avoid retaliating, since retaliation can escalate the issue.

 In addition, avoid complaining to co-workers.
 Your colleagues do not have much power to change anything and will likely water down your version of events if they are called to testify.

-Finally, don't keep quiet about the harassment.
+Again, don't keep quiet about the harassment.
 Remaining quiet will not make the perpetrator's behavior go away.
 All harassment incidents should be reported, and all complaints should be thoroughly investigated.

+Matt D'Angelo contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.